 The price per person will be the same for everyone flying from the same region, whether they end up flying with scheduled or chartered flights.
-The stipulated flight price from the air broker is 1500 NOK one way from Eastern/South-Eastern Norway (Oslo area) and 2000 NOK one way from Southern/Western/North-Western Norway, and the same for the return.
-The air broker has confirmed that this will be close to the final price.
+The flight price is 1650 NOK one way from Eastern/South-Eastern Norway (Oslo area) and 2000 NOK one way from Southern/Western/North-Western Norway, and the same for the return.

 ID on flights